-Longton Brickcroft was designated as a Local Nature Reserve in 1998 that has three large ponds formed by excavation of clay for brick making, with a number of smaller dipping ponds around the site.
+Longton Brickcroft was designated as a Local Nature Reserve in 1998 that has 3 large ponds formed by excavation of clay for brick making, with a number of smaller dipping ponds around the site.

 The whole area forms an oasis in the middle of housing and intensively cultivated land and a wide range of wildlife can be observed from the pathways including a changing population of birds that enjoy the habitat of the south lake.